jvanderaa/nornir-nautobot/CONTRIBUTING.md

 ## Branches

-- `main` - Reserved for released code
+- `main` - Reserved for current release
-- `develop` - Work in progress on the main roadmap
+- `develop` - Ready to release code, bases for new PRs
 - `<feature>` - Individual feature branches, should be PR'd to `develop`.

 ## Python Versions

 This leverages Python3.6 or later.
 All features will be tested against 3.6 - 3.9 versions of Python.

+## Versioning

+This project utilizes Semver versioning.
+As part of PRs the maintainers should leverage Poetry versioning to support the increase in version numbers.
+Reference [Poetry Version Docs](https://python-poetry.org/docs/cli/#version) for more information on automatically adjusting the version.

 ## Installing dependencies for local development

+> These steps are also required for using the examples as provided in the repository for demonstration purposes.

 This repository uses [poetry](https://python-poetry.org/) for dependency management and [invoke](http://www.pyinvoke.org) for task execution.
 To see what invoke commands are available, issue the command `invoke --list`.